somnambulist-tech/domain/docs/domain-events.md

 This dispatcher uses an abstract base that includes methods for sorting and collecting the events.
 It can be extended to perform other tasks.

-This dispatcher can be registered with the kernel.terminate events so that any collected events are fired at the end of the current request.
+This dispatcher can be registered with the `kernel.terminate` event so that any collected events are fired at the end of the current request.

-Remember that you will need to register the objects that will raise events before hand.
+Remember: you will need to register the objects that will raise events.

 __Note:__ the Messenger dispatcher does not release monitored aggregates after event dispatch.
 You will need to specifically stop listening for events to clear the listener.